ballerina-attic/ballerina-demo/README.md

  hi (endpoint caller, http:Request request) {
      http:Response res;

-     // use var as a shorthand for http:Response | error union type
+     // Use var as a shorthand for http:Response | error union type.
-     // Compiler is smart enough to use the actual type var v = homer->get("/quote");
+     // Compiler is smart enough to use the actual type. var v = homer->get("/quote");

-     // match is the way to provide different handling of error vs normal output match v {
+     // Match is the way to provide different handling of error vs normal output. match v {
          http:Response hResp => {

-             // if proper http response use our old code string payload = check hResp.getTextPayload();
+             // If proper http response use our old code. string payload = check hResp.getTextPayload();
              if (!payload.contains("#ballerina")){payload=payload+" #ballerina";}
              twitter:Status st = check tw->tweet(payload);